Update 29 November 2018

 The Clubhouse on Sir Michael Hill's golf course at Arrowtown.

 View from the street.
-City view from the other side of the house.
+City view from the rear.

-Mai Mai house in Ponsonby.
-A carved feathery motif depicting traditional Maori feather cloaks adorns the exterior white fibreglass wall.
+Mai Mai house in Ponsonby featuring a carved feathery motif depicting traditional Maori feather cloaks

 Kinloch Lodge sits on a magnificent golf course designed by Jack Nicklaus.